Kingzale19/testing-repo/README.md

 #Never give up san
 #You are the choosen one
 #the choosen one need to forged by strong hammer not be riddicule by just a mere pain

+Yo you can san.
+It will never be like that